Seed Capital Series A, B and C: What are They?

 Once there are clear signs that the business idea has a chance of being a success, the Series A funding can be used to optimise it.
 This is the point where the original idea is honed and turned into something that starts to look like a well-developed business plan.

-This is a chance to get additional investment that sees the company reach out to new markets or generate more income.
+This is a chance to get an additional investment that sees the company reach out to new markets or generate more income.
 The investors now will typically be venture capital firms and the level of investment can now reach extremely high levels.

 You should now be thinking about how you can use this extra funding to achieve long-term success and a sustainable profit level.